|

 By the end of January 1928, two more theaters would add

 to the wide variety of moving picture houses in the Detroit region.
-One
+The

-downtown Detroit movie palace experience to Ann Arbor, while the other
+downtown Detroit movie palace experience to Ann Arbor, while the Redford

-helped expand, into the suburbs, the empire of a downtown Detroit movie
+Theatre helped expand, into the suburbs, the empire of a downtown Detroit

 "NEW